wadmp/newdocs/docs/src/tutorials/move-a-device/README.md

 In the [Jupyter Notebook](https://github.com/wadmp/wadmp.github.io/blob/master/jupyter_notebooks/move_device.ipynb), you will see that the code handles the general case automatically.
 It refers to the original Bootstrap Server as "Server 0".

 Usually, Server 0 *is* Server 1.
-So in order to avoid over-complicating things, for the remainder of this document we will make that assumption.
+So to avoid over-complicating things, we will make that assumption for the remainder of this document.

 ## Procedure

 All of the following steps can be performed using the public REST API of both servers.

-You can follow along manually by using the "OpenAPI" (Swagger) documentation page, for example [api.wadmp.com](https://api.wadmp.com).
+You can follow along manually by using the "OpenAPI" (Swagger) documentation page, for example, [api.wadmp.com](https://api.wadmp.com).
 You should have an equivalent page for the second server instance.

 Alternatively, the whole procedure has been automated in a Jupyter Notebook that is available in our public GitHub repo: [github.com/wadmp/wadmp.github.io/blob/master/jupyter_notebooks/move_device.ipynb](https://github.com/wadmp/wadmp.github.io/blob/master/jupyter_notebooks/move_device.ipynb)

 ### Step 1: Tell the Bootstrap Server to which Management Server the device should be directed

-By default, in any particular WebAccess/DMP server deployment, the Bootstrap Server is configured to direct all devices to the Management Server that is co-located with the Bootstrap Server.
+By default, in any particular WebAccess/DMP server deployment, the Bootstrap Server is configured to direct all devices to the Management Server co-located with the Bootstrap Server.

 In this step, you configure the Bootstrap Server on Server 1 to direct a device to a *different* Management Server: the Management Server on Server 2.